 WHERE ARE YOU LOCATED?

-Prenatal and primary care will be delivered in one of two office locations, Onalaska or West Salem.
+Visits are held at my Office in Onalaska.
 I also offer home visits on a limited basis for an additional fee.
-LaCrosse, Wisconsin is the largest city in our service area, but we service Southwestern Wisconsin & Southeastern Minnesota including but not limited to Holmen, Onalaska, La Crosse, West Salem, Bangor, Sparta, Westby, Viroqua, Stoddard, & Coon Valley in WI and La Creseant, Hokah, Brownsville, & Winona in MN.
+LaCrosse, Wisconsin is the largest city in our service area, but we service Southwestern Wisconsin & Southeastern Minnesota including but not limited to Holmen, Onalaska, La Crosse, West Salem, Bangor, Sparta, Westby, Viroqua, Stoddard, & Coon Valley in WI and La Crescent , Hokah, Brownsville, & Winona in MN.

 WHAT IS THE DIFFERENCE BETWEEN THE 3 TYPES OF MIDWIVES?